-The British system has a storied history and it has been used in economic historical analyses of patents in the first half of the 19th century.
+The British system of the first half of the 19th century has been used in economic historical analyses, e.g. by Nuvolari.
 It was revised over time.
-A patent specification does not show which class it was assigned to; the information is only in certain reports, and we have not computerized many of these cases yet.
+A patent specification in our period does not show which class it was assigned to.
+The information is only in certain reports, and we have not computerized these yet.